Clommunity/cloudynitzar/README.md

 ### Requirements
 *Recommended*: a fresh and updated Debian 9 *Stretch* installation with `curl`, `lsb-release` and an Internet connection.

-Cloudynitzar will also work on a Debian 8 *Jessie* installation and may also work on a Debian 7.8 *Wheezy* with the *backports* repository enabled.
+Cloudynitzar will also work on a Debian 8 *Jessie* installation, on a Debian *Buster* testing version and may also work on a Debian 7.8 *Wheezy* with the *backports* repository enabled.
 It also supports Ubuntu 14.04 *Trusty* LTS, Ubuntu 16.04 *Xenial* LTS, Ubuntu 16.10 *Yakkety* and Ubuntu 17.04 *Zesty*.

 ### Procedure
 From your Debian system run, as root: